Niki-Tester/gamestar/README.md

   This will make a request to the IGDB api, returning a list of games matching the users search criteria.

-  Each game returned from the api will generate a collapsable list containing the game cover art, game name and a summary of the game.
+  Each game returned from the api will generate a collapsible list containing the game cover art, game name and a summary of the game.

-  The user will also find a button prompting them to add the game.
+  Within the collapsible list the user will also find a button prompting them to add a review.

 ### **Add Review Page**:

-  This page will be available by clicking the add game button found in the collapsible list of the relevant game from the Add Game Page.
+  This page will be available by clicking the add review button found in the collapsible list of the relevant game from the Search Page.

-  Once loaded the user will be greeted with a form asking them to give their review a heading, what they liked about the game, what they disliked about the game and how many hours they played the game.
+  Once loaded the user will be greeted with a form asking them to give the game a rating, and give the review a heading, describe what they liked about the game, describe what they disliked about the game and how many hours they played the game.

-  The user will then be asked "How do you rate" the game, and will be presented with a range slider that has a range between 0-5.
-When the user activates the slider, they will all so that the "rating stars" will update dynamically with the value of the range slider.
+  The user will be able to rate the game, by using a range slider that has a range between 0-5.
+When the user activates the slider, the user will also see that the "rating stars" will update dynamically with the value of the range slider.

-  The user will then need to click the submit button in order for their review to be saved.
-This will submit their review and return them to the home screen, displaying a flash message if the review has/not been successfully created.
+  The user will then need to click the submit button in order for their review to be submitted.
+This will submit their review and return them to the home screen, displaying a message if the review has/not been successfully submitted.

+  If the review was not successfully submitted, the user will be returned to the Add Review Page, with each field populated with what the user attempted to submit.

 ### **Game Review Page**:

-  This page will be visible after a user selects to view reviews on a particular game, displayed on the home page.
+  This page will be visible after a user selects to view reviews on a particular game, selected from the home page.

-  At the top of the page there will be an image depicting the game cover art, with a heading displaying the name of the game along side the image and below the heading will be the official summary of the game.
+  At the top of the page there will be an image depicting the game cover art, a heading displaying the name of the game, followed by the official summary of the game.

-  Under the heading described above, will be each review a user has created.
+  The user will then see a list of all the reviews created for the relevant game as a summary, displaying the review heading, the rating, the number of likes the review has, along with the username of the user that created the review and the date it was created.

+  The user will be able to click on a review which renders a modal allowing the user to view the full review, and allow them to add/remove a like.

+  If a user adds/removes their like, the like counter on the review is immediately updated, without the page reloading.

+  Each review contains a link to the **User Reviews** page.

+  There will also be buttons displayed to edit or delete the review, but these will only be visible to either the user that created the review, or the site Admin.

+### **User Reviews Page**:

+  This page will be visible after a user clicks on a username within a game review element.

+  At the top of the page there will be a heading, "Reviews By" followed by the username of the selected user.

+  Below the heading will be a list of all the reviews the selected user has created, containing a summary of the review, and a view button that renders a modal containing the full review.

+### **Admin Pages**

+  If the username of the logged in user is Admin, they will be presented with an Admin button in the nav bar/menu, that when clicked will provide two options.

+  1. Users - This will direct the Admin to the User Manager page.
+  2. Reviews - This will direct the Admin to the User Reviews page.

+### **User Manager**
+  This page will be only visible to the site Admin user.

-  Within the review a user will find the username of the user that left the review along with a time stamp, under which will be the rating and review text left by that user.
+  It will contain a list of all the registered users, displaying the username, along with a button to delete that particular user.

-  At the very bottom of each review, will be a like and dislkie button and counter.
+  There is also a Search Users input above the list of users, to aid in the Admin finding a particular username.

+### **Review Manager**
+  This page will be only visible to the site Admin user.

+  It will contain a list of all the created reviews, displaying the username and game name, along with a button to view the full review, where there will be a further two buttons, one to edit the review, and the other to delete the review.

 ## **Wireframes**
   To organize and streamline the development process, I created wireframes for this project, to help me during the development process and to prevent scope creep.